A step by step guide to knitting the beautiful, Joy.

 Continue to knit up the front panel in the same way you did the back.

-Knit the allocated number of stitches in colour 2, and then knit two stitches together.
+We work the neckline over 4 rows.
+First, knit the allocated number of stitches in colour 2, and then knit two stitches together.
 To knit two together you just slip your right needle in behind two stitches instead of one, and then knit as you would.
 The video below also helps!

 Flip your work and we will purl those same stitches.
 Leave the rest of your stitches on your needle, we'll come back to them later.